snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector-onprem.md

     > [!NOTE]
     > For detailed steps to configure a client application as an Identity provider, see [Quickstart: Register an application with the Microsoft identity platform and Configure your App Service or Azure Functions app to use Microsoft Entra login](/azure/app-service/configure-authentication-provider-aad).

     After the client app is configured, make sure you create a new client secret by going to the **Certificates & Secrets** section of the app.
-Copy the client secret value shown in the page because it won't be displayed again.
+Copy the client secret value shown in the page because it isn't displayed again.

     In the following screenshots, you can see the steps to obtain the client ID, and client secret, and set up the app if you're creating the app on your own.